sharanch/sharanch/README.md

 *During incidents at Oracle I was constantly switching between log viewers, documentation, and AI assistants — copy-pasting to make sense of what was happening.
 Built this so you can tail logs over SSH and get plain English explanations locally, without breaking focus or sending data anywhere.*

 Local LLM-powered log explainer.
 Two-pass severity classification, spike detection, automated incident summaries.
 Ships as .deb/.rpm/.pkg/.msi via a three-workflow CI/CD pipeline.

 ---

-**[operations-autobot](https://github.com/sharanch/operations-autobot)** — Python · Ansible · Jira API

-*The actual incident response CLI I built at Oracle — anonymised.
-Alarm fires in Slack, engineer copies the Jira ID, runs one command.
-Tool fetches the ticket, identifies the alarm type, runs the right Ansible playbook, posts the mitigation comment, assigns and transitions the ticket.
-What used to take 45+ minutes averaged under 10.*

-Anonymised version of a production tool.
-The original automated 15+ runbooks across the OCI Compute CloudOps team.

----